-A service referral reference is simply a WS-Addressing[2] conformant EPR that is extended to include a path value within an rns:PathRemainder element as a first level element of the EPR message.
+A service referral reference is simply a WS-Addressing[2] conformant EPR that includes a path value within an rns:PathRemainder element within the wsa:ReferenceProperties element of the EPR message.

 A referral reference MAY contain an rns:Path value within the EPR's wsa:ReferenceProperties.
 If a value is specified within rns:Path within the EPR's wsa:ReferenceProperties, then the rns:PathRemainder value MUST be complimentary and not overlap.
 For example, if foo/bar is the value of a namespace referral junction, then the referral reference EPR MUST ensure that a non-NULL value is set in the rns:PathRemainder.
+Please notice that the path specified in an rns:Path element within an EPR's wsa:ReferenceProperties may or may not begin with a forward slash ("/"), since in either case the value represents a valid path from the root of that service provider's namespace.
 Therefore, possible values for this example may be any of the following combinations: